ipfs/camp/CORE_AND_ELECTIVE_COURSES/ELECTIVE_COURSE_B/README.md

 relevant parts.

 0. Start your `ipfs` daemon (with the terminal or with IPFS Desktop should be ok).
+1. Create a `cluster-workshop` and donwload the following files in it.
 1. Download `ipfs-cluster-service`:
    1. For Mac download: https://dist.ipfs.io/ipfs-cluster-service/v0.11.0-rc3/ipfs-cluster-service_v0.11.0-rc3_darwin-amd64.tar.gz
    2. For Linux download: https://dist.ipfs.io/ipfs-cluster-service/v0.11.0-rc3/ipfs-cluster-service_v0.11.0-rc3_linux-amd64.tar.gz